 - The salvage value of the asset that is expected when it is sold at the end of its useful life

 - Determine the cost of capital of the investor.
 This is the after-tax cost of the investor's debt, preferred stock, and common stock.
 It may also be adjusted upward to account for the additional risk associated with an investment.
 The cost of the investor's common stock is the most expensive and the most difficult to calculate.
-For more information, see our cost of capital article.

 - Plug the cash flows from Step 1 and the cost of capital from Step 2 into the following calculation to derive the present value of all cash flows: